-Operating a payment service business utilising cryptocurrency or other digital assets (including the provision of services for the transfer of funds) or operating a digital exchange will constitute a regulated activity for the purposes of the DABA (on which see above).
+Operating a payment service business utilising cryptocurrency or other digital assets (including the provision of services for the transfer of funds) or operating a digital exchange constitutes a regulated activity for the purposes of the DABA (on which see above).

 Bermuda has a long-established and well-earned reputation as an international financial centre, and a crucial aspect of this is its robust AML/ATF regime.
-Bermuda is also due to undergo its fourth round mutual evaluation by the FATF in 2018.
-As part of its consultation exercise on the DABA, the BMA announced that activities falling within the scope of the DABA will be subject to AML/ATF regulation.
-Consequently, the DABA contains provisions amending certain provisions of Bermuda's existing AML/ATF laws and regulations in order to ensure that the carrying on of digital asset business is expressly captured.
-However, the BMA also recognises the need for new AML/ATF guidelines relating specifically to the conduct of digital asset business, and at the time of writing the BMA is engaged in the drafting of these guidelines in collaboration with the National Anti-Money Laundering Committee and the Bermuda government.
-These draft guidelines will be presented, along with a new consultation paper addressing the AML/ATF aspects of digital asset business, for industry feedback in due course.
+The jurisdiction made further enhancements to this regime ahead of its fourth round mutual evaluation by the FATF in 2018.

+The DABA amended certain provisions of Bermuda's existing AML/ATF laws and regulations in order to ensure that the AML/ ATF regime applies expressly to the carrying on of digital asset business, with the BMA subsequently issuing new AML/ATF guidance notes relating specifically to the conduct of digital asset business.

-A detailed discussion of the requirements imposed by Bermuda's AML/ATF regime is beyond the scope of this chapter, but in short, digital asset businesses will be required to establish policies and procedures to prevent money laundering and terrorist financing.
+A detailed discussion of the requirements imposed by Bermuda's AML/ATF regime is beyond the scope of this chapter, but in short, digital asset businesses are required to establish policies and procedures to prevent money laundering and terrorist financing.
 These policies and procedures must cover customer due diligence, ongoing monitoring, reporting of suspicious transactions, record-keeping, internal controls, risk assessment and management, and the monitoring and management of compliance with, and internal communication of, these policies and procedures.